• Skip to primary navigation

 Beat the Egg.
 In a small bowl beat the egg vigorously with a fork until well beaten and frothy.

 Mix.
-Add the remaining ingredients to the egg and stir with a fork, until all is well combined.
+Add the cheese and any other ingredients into the egg and stir with a fork until well combined.

-Cook the Chaffle.
 Put ½ of the chaffle batter into the center of the grill of a miniature waffle maker.
-If needed, spread batter to the edges of the grill.
+If needed, spread the batter to the edges of the grill.
 Close the waffle maker to cook the chaffle.

 Cook Times: